edelgrace/blog/content/post/2017-01-03-back-to-work.md

   - work

 ---
 The holidays are officially over, for I went back to work today.
 It was a bit of a slow day.
 I got my internship extended, however they basically treated me as a new hire since my contract ended in December.
 So I'm starting from scratch, essentially.
-I had no laptop, no e-mail, no account to login into any computer connected to the company's network&#8230; Kinda rough.
+I had no laptop, no e-mail, no account to login into any computer connected to the company's network...
+Kinda rough.

 However, I did manage to do some small tasks that didn't require the use of a computer.